EffiSciencesResearch/hackathon42/README.md

 We use the level of the gaussian noise as the simplicity bias.

-### Mysterious datasets (3pts/mysterious dataset)
+### Mysterious datasets (3pts each)

-In addition to the previous datasets, we add 3 datasets (12, 13, 14) that can be processed independently with the rest of the hackathon.
+In addition to the other datasets, we add 2 datasets (12 and 13) that can be processed independently with the rest of the hackathon.

-These exercises are highly valued.
+### Embedding datasets (3pts each)

+Datasets (23 and 456) contain the embeddings of mnist digits.
+You won't be able to inspect those datasets ^^.
+(The id of those datasets are 23 and 456)

 ### How to get the 5 labels